xavmarch13/dataffoneurs-story/_posts/2024-12-11-general-emotion.md

 ### **3. Emotional functions in storytelling**

-- **Primary vs. Contextual emotions:**
+- **Primary vs. contextual emotions:**
   Neo finds that motions like anger, joy, and disgust serve as "primary emotions", essential for driving the plot and defining key narrative moments.
 On the other hand, fear, sadness, and surprise act as "contextual emotions," their intensity and role dictated by the genre’s tone and purpose.

 - **Meeting audience expectations:**
   Audience expectations also play a significant role in shaping emotional arcs.
-For example, Horror audiences anticipate fear and surprise, while Drama viewers expect a mix of sadness and joy.
+For example, horror audiences anticipate fear and surprise, while drama viewers expect a mix of sadness and joy.
 Disgust, meanwhile, serves as a versatile tool across genres, punctuating specific scenes without dominating the narrative.

 ### **Conclusion**